Trump Confirms Leaked Comments About Canada And NAFTA

 — Daniel Dale (@ddale8) August 31, 2018

-Later on, Walters added that both American and Canadian officials are hoping to reach an agreement that is beneficial to either country.
+Later on, Walters added that both American and Canadian officials are hoping to reach an agreement that is beneficial to both countries.

-During an event in North Carolina Friday afternoon, President Trump stood by his previous tweets and leaked statements, saying, “I said in the end it’s OK because at least Canada knows how I feel,” adding that “off-the-record” may not be a legal term, but it is “a term of honor.”
+During an event in North Carolina Friday afternoon, President Trump stood by his previous tweets and leaked statements.

+“I said in the end it’s OK because at least Canada knows how I feel,” adding that “off-the-record” may not be a legal term, but it is “a term of honor.”

 “If we don’t make a deal with Canada, it’s fine, but we’ll see how it works out,” he said.